willgeary/DRCdashboard/README.md

 # Democratic Republic of Congo - Peacekeeping Dashboard

-This repository contains all of the data and code used to create https://willgeary.github.io/DRCdashboard/.

-The dashboard attempts to provide an overview of relevant political, security, economic and social parameters in the Democratic Republic of Congo.
+This repository contains all of the data and code used to create a Peacekeeping dashboard for the Democratic Republic of Congo.
+The dashboard provides an overview of political, demographic, socio-economic and security parameters in the Democratic Republic of Congo relevant to the U.N.
+Department of Peacekeeping Operations' mission to support international peace and security.

+Please find the live dashboard here: willgeary.github.io/DRCdashboard/

+Please find a tutorial documenting all of the steps taken to get, parse, format and visualize the data here: http://nbviewer.jupyter.org/github/willgeary/DRCdashboard/blob/master/Tutorial.ipynb